StarxSky/StarxSky/README.md

 computer artificial intelligence NLP, welcome to point a bit me!
 I will keep improving！
+- 🎯 A small Kaggle Experts in Kaggle.
 - 😉 At the same time, I am a student.
 Please forgive me for some shortcomings!
 Questions are welcome!
 - 😝 Have engaged in ios development before